 Multi-Geo is now also available in Power BI Embedded.
 Read more at Multi-Geo support in Power BI Embedded.

-Power BI Premium recently released a new version of Premium, called Premium Gen2, which is currently in preview.
-Premium Gen2 will simplify the management of Premium capacities, and reduce management overhead.
-For more information, see Power BI Premium Generation 2 (preview).
+Power BI Premium recently released a new version of Premium, called Premium Gen2.
+Premium Gen2 simplifes the management of Premium capacities, and reduces management overhead.
+For more information, see Power BI Premium Generation 2.

 Power BI Premium Per User (PPU) is not supported for Multi-Geo.